How to Motivate Staff and Get Results

 The vital issue of motivating staff and creating the most effective workplace culture was the focus of the latest Entrepreneurs’ Forum round table debate.

-Chaired by Peter Slee, Managing Director of Spark Response, the round table comprised of Entrepreneurs’ Forum members from a variety of industries, from training to financial services, law to outsourced sales, who came together to share their knowledge and expertise.
+Chaired by Peter Slee, Managing Director of Spark Response (part of the Whistl Group), the round table comprised of Entrepreneurs’ Forum members from a variety of industries, from training to financial services, law to outsourced sales, who came together to share their knowledge and expertise.

 Andy Trafford, Managing Director of Sunderland-based fire and security company MacDonald Martin, kickstarted the conversation by acknowledging that he needed to develop a strategy to boost employee morale.